Lymari Nadal

 Lymari Nadal Torres (born 11 February 1978) is a Puerto Rican actress, film producer and scriptwriter.
-She has performed in several films including American Gangster and Battlestar Galactica: The Plan.
-In 2011, she also produced her own film, America, which she also wrote.
+She has performed in films including American Gangster and Battlestar Galactica: The Plan.
+In 2011, she starred in America, which she co-wrote.

 Early life and education

 Nadal was born in Ponce, Puerto Rico, to Daniel Nadal and Anaida Torres.
-She graduated from high school at Academia Santa María.
-She received her first college degree from the Pontifical Catholic University of Puerto Rico.
-In an interview, she described herself as "Ponce-blooded."
+She graduated from high school at Academia Santa María, and received a college degree from the Pontifical Catholic University of Puerto Rico.
+She has described herself as "Ponce-blooded."

 Personal life

 In 2001, she moved to Los Angeles, California, and married actor and director Edward James Olmos in 2002.
-The two separated in 2013.
+They separated in 2013.